lmjohns3/theanets/docs/models.rst

 MNIST digits we could think of :math:`\mathcal{T} = \mathbb{R}^{10}`.

 This mapping is assumed to be fairly complex.
-If it were not -- if you could capture the mapping using a simple expression like :math:`F_{\{a\}}(x) = ax^2` -- then we would just use the expression directly and not need to deal with an entire network.
+If it were not -- if you could capture the mapping using a simple expression like :math:`F_a(x) = ax^2` -- then we would just use the expression directly and not need to deal with an entire network.
 So if the mapping is complex, we will do a couple of things to make our problem tractable.
 First, we will assume some structure for :math:`F_\theta`.
-Second, we will fit our model to some set of data that we have obtained.
+Second, we will fit our model to some set of data that we have obtained, so that our parameters :math:`\theta` are tuned to the problem at hand.

-Model structure
+Graph structure
 ---------------

 .. tikz::